Skip to content

 The honest catch for long agent sessions

-Disabling the monitor widens the limit; it does not delete the mechanism, and a system update can quietly turn it back on.
+Disabling the monitor widens the limit; it does not delete the mechanism, and both a system update and a Play Services device_config re-sync can quietly turn it back on.
 For most uses (an ssh session, a quick script) that is fine.
 For the workload people increasingly want from a phone terminal, running an AI coding agent for half an hour while they do something else, it is shakier.
-An agent session is a long-lived, CPU-active process, which is the exact profile the phantom killer was built to target.
+An agent session is a long-lived, CPU-active process, which is the exact profile the phantom killer was built to target — and so is a test suite spawning workers, which is why running tests from your phone hits the same wall.
 We have watched a perfectly-configured Android 14 phone still kill a long Claude Code on Termux run when it backgrounded the app to save battery on the train.

 The opinion we hold that the local-first crowd will push back on: for an agent you want to keep working while your phone is in your pocket, fighting the OS scheduler is the wrong layer to solve this at.
 The process should not live on the phone at all.
 That is the design choice behind Cosyra, and it is worth being upfront that it trades away offline use to get there.